 - From "File" select "Run Election"

 - Enter the appropriate settings for your election/calculation method.
 Different methods of instant runoff voting specify different thresholds for winning an election (e.g., plurality wins, first to 51% wins, etc.) Be sure you decide on your threshold in advance of processing your files.

 - Run the election calculations

-* Please note that as of version 2.1.0, OpenSTV's text file method of calculating results does not support the inclusion of spaces in Candidate names so you will need to either remove them from the Engage ballot files before processing them with OpenSTV.
+* Please note that as of version 2.1.0, OpenSTV's text file method of calculating results does not support the inclusion of spaces in Candidate names.
+You will need to remove them from the Engage ballot files before processing them with OpenSTV.